-Odds of Dealer and Player Getting Blackjack
+Odds Of Dealer And Player Getting Blackjack

 Blackjack is one of the most popular games in a casino—and nothing feels better than seeing your hand turn up 21: Blackjack!
 Any such combination of two cards adding up to 21 wins you 1.5 times your bet on the spot, provided the dealer doesn’t have blackjack as well.
 If the dealer matches your blackjack, then you only push the bet and don’t win anything.
 This catch-22 begs the question: what’s the probability that the dealer has blackjack when you do as well?